nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 ln(𝑛!) = ∑𝑛𝑘=1(ln𝑛)
 ```

 It would be pretty cool to do this in JavaScript!
 And personally, I love "good enough".
-I've allready got a handy function for running Big Sigma calculations:
+I've already got a handy function for running Big Sigma calculations:

 ```js
 const new_arr = (s,n) => {